genomic-medicine-sweden/Twist_Solid/docs/rna_qc.md

 # QC
 See the [qc hydra-genetics module](https://snv_indels.readthedocs.io/en/latest/) documentation for more details on the softwares for the quality control.
+Default hydra-genetics settings/resources are used if no configuration is specfied.

-**Result files**
+## Pipeline output files:

 * `results/rna/qc/multiqc_RNA.html`
 * `results/rna/qc/{sample}_{type}.house_keeping_gene_coverage.tsv`